Main Content

 For testing purposes, you can use an installation of MATLAB instead of MATLAB Runtime.

-• Verify that you have .NET 5.0 SDK or higher or Microsoft® Visual Studio® 2019 or higher installed.
-If you have version 16.8.0 of Visual Studio 2019 installed, then you do not need to install .NET 5.0 or higher separately.
-You can verify whether .NET 5.0 is installed by entering dotnet --info at a system command prompt.
+• Verify that you have .NET 6.0 SDK or higher or Microsoft® Visual Studio® 2022 (v17.0 or higher) installed.
+You can verify whether .NET 6.0 is installed by entering dotnet --info at a system command prompt.
 You can download a .NET SDK version specific to your operating system from https://dotnet.microsoft.com/download.

 Data Management